 What is he talking about?
 Discussing the probability of miracles does not require belief in the supernatural.
 Lots of people who do not believe in the supernatural assign a probability to miracles.
 Often these probabilities are low but very few people who do not believe in the supernatural claim there is absolutely no chance they are wrong.
 But even if they do assign a zero probability they are assigning a probability.

 What does he mean accessing the supernatural realm?
 Miracles are supernatural events that happen in this realm.
 People who believe the miracles as recorded in the bible do not think they happened in some other “realm.”
 He is begging the question when he says Historians as historians cannot access the supernatural.
-They can access them the same way they access natural events.
+They can access them the same way they access non-miraculous events.
 By looking at their sources and using their historical criteria.

 When we examine the reasons for his claims, they do indeed make it clear that his issues with miracles are only philosophical ones.
 I think his comments about how often miracles are recorded and from how many different sources makes it clear that if he used actual historical analysis he would find they are historically supported.
-It’s just too bad that his philosophical views are so confused that he doesn’t even realize they are in fact philosophical and have nothing to do with historical analysis.
+It’s just too bad that his philosophical views are so confused that he doesn’t even realize they are in fact philosophical, and have nothing to do with historical analysis.

 [i] For example Matt McCormick is an atheist philosophy teacher who apparently does not consider miracles to be evidence of God.